arashdev7/Neuronal-Dynamics/README.md

-# YouTube videos
+This repo contains Python code I used to create manim animations for my course Project PH-567 Non-Linear Dynamics, which includes Saddle Point Bifurcation, SPIC Bifurcation, and Subcritical Hoph Bifurcations among others.

-This repo contains Python code I use in creating my [YouTube videos](https://www.youtube.com/artemkirsanov)
+The source code was taken from: https://github.com/ArtemKirsanov/Youtube-Videos/tree/main/2024/Elegant%20Geometry%20of%20Neural%20Computations

-Copyright © 2023 Artem Kirsanov
+The inpirations were taken from: https://www.youtube.com/artemkirsanov